-The Acme Tackle Kastmaster is one of the most versatile lures on the market today and definitely one that consistently helps me catch fish year-round.
+The Acme Tackle Kastmaster fishing lure is one of the most versatile lures on the market today and definitely one that consistently helps me catch quality fish year-round.

-Over the years I have spent a lot of time fishing the Kastmaster and it has quickly become of my favorite lures that consistently produces high numbers of Bass.
-The Action of the Kastmaster can be manipulated and changed simply by changing speed of your retrieve.
-A quick retrieve will result in a tighter wiggle much like a fleeing shad or baitfish.
-When I see fish busting near the surface or feeding I often cast the lure into busting fish where it almost instantly generates a strike.
-When using a slower retrieve, the Kastmaster gives off more of an erratic side to side wobble action.
-Both retrieves put out a vibration and displace water getting the attention of any feeding Bass.
+Over the years, I have spent a lot of time fishing the Kastmaster, and it has quickly become one of my favorite lures that consistently produce high numbers of bass.
+The action of the Kastmaster can be manipulated and changed simply by changing the retrieval speed.
+A quick retrieve will result in a tighter wiggle, much like a fleeing shad or baitfish.
+When I see fish busting near the surface or feeding, I often cast the lure into busting fish, where it almost instantly generates a strike.
+When using a slower retrieve, the Kastmaster gives off more of an erratic side-to-side wobble action.
+Both retrieves put out a vibration and displace water, getting the attention of any feeding bass.

 In addition, there are few lures that allow me to fish a baitfish style design from 1 foot of water to 100 feet or deeper and still present it in a way that triggers fish to bite.

-When fishing clear water, I prefer Chrome as it mimics shad and small baitfish perfectly.
-Bass can easily locate the lure as it gives off a ton of flash especially in deep water where there is lower light penetration.
-It’s also in these same conditions I experiment with the Chrome/Blue to see if this color produces better.
-When I have stained to dirty water or low light conditions Gold is preferred as it gives off more flash, and easier for bass to see.
+When fishing clear water, I prefer chrome as it mimics shad and small baitfish perfectly.
+Bass can easily locate the lure as it gives off a ton of flash, especially in deep water where there is lower light penetration.
+It’s also in these same conditions I experiment with the chrome/blue to see if this color produces better.
+When I have stained to dirty water or low light conditions, gold is preferred as it gives off more flash and is easier for Bass to see.

-Selecting the right gear is also important as this will help you maximize the action and presentation of your Kastmaster.
-It all depends on the cover you are fishing, but most of the time I am either dropping on the fish vertical, or casting in open water.
-There are many times when I have to fish near flooded timber or brush, and the Kastmaster is surprisingly snag proof.
+Selecting the right gear is also important, as this will help you maximize the action and presentation of your Kastmaster.
+It all depends on the cover you are fishing, but most of the time, I am either dropping on the fish vertically or casting in open water.
+There are many times when I have to fish near flooded timber or brush, and the Kastmaster is surprisingly snag-proof.
 If you hang up, a quick snap or shake of the rod usually will set your Kastmaster free.

-My choice is a 7” Medium Power with Fast Action Rod.
-I rig my spinning reel with 20lb Seaguar Smackdown Braid with a 6 “ft Florocarbon Leader of 10lb Seaguar Invizx.
-The Braid will help avoid line twist and extremely sensitive in helping detect the slightest strikes or when a fish takes the Kastmaster on the fall.
-Last, I attach the Kastmaster to a 12 -20lb test ball bearing snap swivel which helps further prevent any line twist and allow for best action.
+My choice is a 7” medium power with fast action rod.
+I rig my spinning reel with 20lb Seaguar Smackdown Braid with a 6 “ft fluorocarbon leader of 10lb Seaguar Invizx.
+The braid will help avoid line twists and is extremely sensitive in helping detect the slightest strikes or when a fish takes the Kastmaster on the fall.
+Last, I attach the Kastmaster to a 12 -20lb test ball-bearing snap swivel, which helps further prevent any line twist and allows for the best action.

-There are several reasons I choose this set up over a Baitcasting Rod and Reel.
-First, the ability to make super long casts is critical for covering water, and the small diameter of the line allows for the least resistance in the water upon retrieve.
-The smaller diameter has less drag in the water allowing the Kastmaster to fall in the most natural presentation, and quickly get to the strike zone depth desired.
-The spinning rod gives you enough power for solid hook sets, and fast enough action to where the fish can fight back without tossing the hook.
+There are several reasons I chose this setup over a baitcasting rod and reel.
+First, the ability to make super long casts is critical for covering water, and the small diameter of the line allows for the least resistance in the water upon retrieval.
+The smaller diameter has less drag in the water, allowing the Kastmaster to fall in the most natural presentation and quickly get to the strike zone depth desired.
+The spinning rod gives you enough power for solid hook sets and fast enough action to where the fish can fight back without tossing the hook.

 How to work the Kastmaster:

-When fishing vertical simply open bail dropping Kastmaster to bottom.
-Watch your line for any sudden jumps or if you notice line stops before making its way to the lake floor.
-As you Kastmaster flutters down, it’s not uncommon for a Bass to intercept before it hits bottom.
-Once it makes its way to bottom, I like to reel up the slack keeping the rod tip close to the water.
-It’s at this point where a quick upward snap of the rod in a repeated motion work best.
+When fishing vertically, simply open the bail, dropping the Kastmaster to the bottom.
+Watch your line for any sudden jumps or if you notice the line stops before making its way to the lake floor.
+As your Kastmaster flutters down, it’s not uncommon for a Bass to intercept before it hits bottom.
+Once it makes its way to the bottom, I like to reel up the slack, keeping the rod tip close to the water.
+It’s at this point where a quick upward snap of the rod in a repeated motion works best.
 Be sure to always follow your slack line with the rod tip back to the water.
-One of the most common mistakes I see is a snap of the rod lifting the Kastmaster 3 to 4 feet off the bottom and then an immediate drop of rod tip with out slowly following the line back to the bottom.
+One of the most common mistakes I see is a snap of the rod lifting the Kastmaster 3 to 4 feet off the bottom and then an immediate drop of rod tip without slowly following the line back to the bottom.
 Strikes always occur on the fall after snapping the rod, so too much line or slack will prevent you from feeling the bite.
 Your quick reaction time is critical when vertical jigging.
 You may experiment with a quick snap to a nice slow lift and drop technique to find which gets the best response.

-Upon casting…allow lure to free fall to the bottom.
-I give one quick snap or pump off the bottom or a sweep of the rod as this is when a lot of strikes happen.
-Then repeat this 2 to 3 times immediately followed by a slow steady retrieve keeping rod tip down close to the water.
-During my steady retrieve to boat I give a quick snap of the rod and 1 to 2 second pause allowing Kastmaster to flutter for a moment before continuing my retrieve.
+Upon casting…allow the lure to free fall to the bottom.
+I give one quick snap or pump off the bottom or a sweep of the rod, as this is when a lot of strikes happen.
+Then repeat this 2 to 3 times immediately, followed by a slow steady retrieve, keeping the rod tip down close to the water.
+During my steady retrieve to the boat, I give a quick snap of the rod and a 1 to 2-second pause, allowing Kastmaster to flutter for a moment before continuing my retrieve.
 I will normally do this 3 to 4 times during a cast.
-This cadence will usually give you a good idea as to what the key zone is the fish are feeding, and should they be following the lure, its immediately after these quick snaps and flutters of the lure that trigger the strike.
+This cadence will usually give you a good idea as to what the key zone is the fish are feeding, and should they be following the lure, it's immediately after these quick snaps and flutters of the lure that trigger the strike.
 The second retrieve would be to repeat the cast followed by slow sweeps or pumps of the rod all the way back to the boat in a “hopping” motion as the lure comes back to you.

-Most of the time your open water fish will not have much to wrap you around so taking your time when reeling in the fish is critical.
-Keep in mind that when catching fish deeper than 28 feet as slow retrieve is very important so that you do not bring them to the surface too quickly.
-This can result in nitrogen to quickly expand the swim bladder which can lead to serious injury to vital organs or even death.
+Most of the time, your open-water fish will not have much to wrap you around, so taking your time when reeling in the fish is critical.
+Keep in mind that when catching fish deeper than 28 feet, a slow retrieve is very important so that you do not bring them to the surface too quickly.
+This can result in nitrogen quickly expanding the swim bladder, which can lead to serious injury to vital organs or even death.
 If you bring a fish up too quickly, you may see the swim bladder come out of the throat or bulging eyes.
-Should this happen, quickly puncture the swim bladder with a needle in a term known as “Fizzing”.
-If done quickly and correct the fish will swim off unharmed and live to fight another day.
+Should this happen, quickly puncture the swim bladder with a needle in a term known as “Fizzing.”
+If done quickly and correctly, the fish will swim off unharmed and live to fight another day.
 Learn more about how to properly “Fizz” a fish here: https://www.bassmaster.com/slideshow/fizzing-fish-step-step-how